-Trump claims he wants stronger gun measures, doesn’t say how
+Trump says he wants stronger gun checks, but reneged in past

-WASHINGTON (AP) - President Donald Trump claimed Monday he wanted Washington to “come together” after two weekend mass shootings on legislation providing “strong background checks” for gun users, but he provided no details and previous gun control measures have languished in the Republican-controlled Senate.
+WASHINGTON (AP) - President Donald Trump claimed Monday he wants legislation providing “strong background checks” for gun users, but he provided no details and has reneged on previous promises to strengthen gun laws after mass shootings.

-Trump, who will make remarks to the nation later Monday, tweeted about the weekend shootings in Texas and Ohio that left 29 dead and dozens wounded.
-He said: “We can never forget them, and those many who came before them.”

-The Democrat-led House has passed a gun control bill that includes fixes to the nation’s firearm background check system, but it has languished in the Senate.

-Trump suggested that a background check bill could be paired with his long-sought effort to toughen the nation’s immigration system.
-But he didn’t say how.
+Trump tweeted Monday about the weekend shootings in Texas and Ohio that left 29 dead and dozens wounded .
+He suggested that a background check bill could be paired with his long-sought effort to toughen the nation’s immigration system.

-Trump also faulted the media for “the anger and rage that has built up over many years.”

-“News coverage has got to start being fair, balanced and unbiased, or these terrible problems will only get worse!”
-Trump tweeted.
+But he didn’t say how or why he was connecting the unrelated issues.
+Both alleged gunmen were U.S. citizens, and federal officials are investigating anti-immigrant bias as a potential motive for the El Paso massacre.

+Trump, who will make speak Monday at the White House, has frequently sought to tie his unrequited immigration priorities - a border wall and transforming the legal immigration system to one that prioritizes merit over familial ties - to legislation around which he perceives momentum to be building.

 Over the weekend, Trump tried to assure Americans he was dealing with the problem and defended his administration in light of criticism following the latest in a string of mass shootings.